 - 19.1 The Council may from time to time consider the use of local lettings plans for specific lettings areas.
 Local lettings plans provide an open and transparent framework which set out any variation to the Allocation Policy needed to take account of and address local needs and circumstances.
-Local lettings plans are used to develop letting arrangements that: - respond to local housing need and demand;

-- help to suitably match applicants to properties; and - help the Council to achieve a balance housing mix within a particular area.
+Local lettings plans are used to develop letting arrangements that: - respond to local housing need and demand; - help to suitably match applicants to properties; and - help the Council to achieve a balance housing mix within a particular area.
 The main aim of a local lettings plan is to build a strong and sustainable community. - 19.2 A local lettings plan may have the effect of introducing additional criteria in the allocations process which may result in allocations not being determined in accordance with applicant's points levels.
-The Economic Growth, Housing and Environmental Sustainability Committee will consider proposals for the declaration of any local lettings plan. - 19.3 Any local lettings plan agreed by the Council must accord with the overall principles and objectives of the Allocations Policy.
-Where a local lettings plan is proposed, detailed evidence to support the need for such an approach and why this cannot be met by the Allocations Policy itself will be considered by the Committee. - 19.4 Where a local lettings plan is agreed for a specific lettings area, the Council will ensure that applicants are advised of the Plan. - 19.5 Any local lettings plan will be agreed for a specified period and will be reviewed annually by the Economic Growth, Housing and Environmental Sustainability Committee or any other relevant Committee. - 19.6 The Council will promote the development of sustainable communities by allocating all "new supply" properties on the basis of local lettings plans.
-This ensures that new build programmes will meet the widest possible range of needs and avoid the creation of concentrations of vulnerable households in specific communities. - 19.7 All agreed Local Lettings Plans will be published on the Moray Council website.
+The Communities Committee will consider proposals for the declaration of any local lettings plan. - 19.3 Any local lettings plan agreed by the Council must accord with the overall principles and objectives of the Allocations Policy.
+Where a local lettings plan is proposed, detailed evidence to support the need for such an approach and why this cannot be met by the Allocations Policy itself will be considered by the Committee. - 19.4 Where a local lettings plan is agreed for a specific lettings area, the Council will ensure that applicants are advised of the Plan. - 19.5 Any local lettings plan will be agreed for a specified period and will be reviewed annually by the Communities Committee. - 19.6 The Council will promote the development of sustainable communities by allocating all "new supply" properties on the basis of local lettings plans.
+This ensures that new build programmes will meet the widest possible range of needs and avoid the creation of concentrations of vulnerable households in specific communities.

+19.7 All agreed Local Lettings Plans will be published on the Moray Council website.